psgtrainingdummy/vpl_config/README.md

 - This repository should exclusively contain definitions for FPGA-connected "JTAG servers" within the VPL network.

-- New machines may be added by carefully filling out rows in this "vpl_config.csv" file in this repo.
+- New machines may be added by carefully appending rows to the "vpl_config.csv" file in this repo.
+Note that the minimum required columns are {Host Name,Device,Dev Kit,IP,Password}.
+Omitting these columns will result in a configuration failure.

 - Keep this repo private!
 The only users/machines with access should be to repo owner (the VPL admin) and the master server in the VPL infrastructure.
 All other access should be prohibited.